128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-auto        Automatically toggle IDP based on idp-policies disabled    Disable IDP spoke       Enable spoke mode for IDP hub         Enable hub mode for IDP
+- auto:        Automatically toggle IDP based on idp-policies
+- disabled:    Disable IDP
+- spoke:       Enable spoke mode for IDP
+- hub:         Enable hub mode for IDP

 ## `configure authority router inter-node-security`